Rigorous theoretical constraint on constant negative EoS parameter $\omega$ and its effect for the late Universe: Gravitational potentials

 It seems reasonable to assume also that the total gravitational potential averaged over the whole Universe is equal to zero (see, e.g., \cite{EZcosm1}): \be{3.5} \overline \varphi = \overline\phi +\frac{4\pi G_N\overline\rho}{\lambda^2}=0\, ,\quad \overline \phi = \sum_i\frac{1}{V}\int_{V}\phi_i dV\, , \ee where $V$ is the volume of the Universe.
 This demand results in another physically reasonable condition: $\overline {\delta\varepsilon} =0$ (see Eq. \rf{2.21}).

 {\it Flat space: $\mathcal{K}=0$.}

 In the case $\varepsilon_0>0 \to \lambda^2 = \frac{8\pi G_N}{c^4}\varepsilon_0a_0^2 >0$, the solution of \rf{3.1} for a separate mass $m_i$ satisfying the mentioned above boundary conditions reads \be{3.6} \phi_i=-\frac{G_Nm_i}{r}\exp(-\lambda r)\, , \quad \lambda>0\, , \; 0<r<+\infty\, . \ee It can be easily seen that this truncated potential has the Newtonian limit for $r\to 0$.
-This expression shows that quintessence results in the screening of the Newtonian potential.
+This expression shows that the perfect fluid results in the screening of the Newtonian potential.
 A similar effect for the Coulomb potential takes place in plasma.
-In our case, the screening originates due to specific nature of quintessence.
+In our case, the screening originates due to specific nature of the perfect fluid.
 It is worth mentioning that the exponential screening of the gravitational potential was introduced "by hand" in a number of models to solve the famous Seeliger paradox (see, e.g., the review \cite{Norton}).
-In our model, we resolve this paradox in a natural way due to the presence of quintessence.
+In our model, we resolve this paradox in a natural way due to the presence of the specific perfect fluid.